 Note: Finland’s Supreme Administrative Court gave its ruling no 2021:54 dated 30 April 2021 on matters relating to employment income from a special organisation.
 According to the ruling, receipts of wages from such an organisation do not count toward the employee’s progressive income taxation in cases where the individual employee earns other income besides the wages (i.e. no impact on income-tax progression).

 The previous practice had been the contrary: if individuals received income from an organisation, it was included in the total on which the progressive income-tax rate depends.
 In addition, the previous practice also required that the Finnish health insurance contribution be paid if the employee was covered by the Finnish health insurance system.

-You are also entitled to apply for the adjustment in respect of earlier tax years if necessary.
 Claims for adjustment against income taxes can be made within 3 years from the beginning of the calendar year following the tax year.